Hrukem/Weather/README.md

 then enter 02, etc.
 Also, the first date must be earlier than the second, otherwise the request will not be accepted.

-Для запуска сайта на локальном компьютере:
-- скопируйте сайт с git репозитория на свой компьютер
-- запустите команду mix deps.get
+To run the site on the local computer:
+- copy the site from the git repository to your computer
+- run the *mix deps.get* command
-- запустите команды mix ecto.create; mix ecto.migrate
+- run the *mix ecto.create; mix ecto.migrate* commands
-- создайте в корневой папке (там, где расположен файл mix.exs) файл .env Данный файл должен содержать следующие строки:
+- create in the root folder (where the file is located mix.exe) **.env** file

+This file should contain the following lines:

 >PORT=xxxx
 >SECRET_KEY_BASE=yyyy
 >SECRET_WEATHER_API=zzzz

-где хххх - номер порта на котором будет работать приложение
-yyyy - секретный ключ, его лучше сгенерировать с помощью команды mix gen.secret
+where хххх - the port number on which the application will run
+yyyy - the secret key, it is better to generate it using the command *mix gen.secret*
-zzzz - api-key, полученный при регистрации на сайте www.openweathermap.org
+zzzz - api-key, received when registering on the site www.openweathermap.org
-строки вводятся без кавычек
+strings are entered without quotation marks